A forced marriage is a marriage that happens without the full and free consent of both people. ‘Force’ can include:

 The order aims to change the behaviour of anyone who is trying to force someone into marriage.
 It is a legal document and places conditions on their behaviour.
 If they disobey the order, they could be arrested and sent to prison for up to five years.

-For advice and assistance making applications for FMPOs, please contact Norfolk MASH on 0344 800 8020.
+For advice and assistance making applications for FMPOs, please contact Norfolk CADS on 0344 800 8020.

 For more information on forced marriage you can visit the Forced Marriage Unit website.